-Senior Manager, Corporate Partnerships and Individual Giving
+Associate Director of Corporate Engagement and Individual Giving

 Celine joins the iMentor Development Team after working for over 5 years at Lehman Brothers and Neuberger Berman.
 Celine’s prior involvement with iMentor includes mentoring two students and being a very active member of the iMentor Young Executive Board.
 In addition to her work with iMentor, Celine has been a Financial Literacy Teacher with High Water Women through which she has taught courses on personal finance to high school students and was the Vice Chair of Education with Women’s World Banking, an organization that focuses on empowering low-income women through financial education and microfinance loans.
 Celine holds a BBA in Finance from the University of Florida and an Executive Certificate in Financial Planning.

 Senior Operations Manager